ipfs/team-mgmt/OKR/PROJECT.md

 - **The IPFS Projects have assigned maintainers, are well documented and users have good resources to rely on**
   - `PX` - @??? - Expand the Lead Maintainer Protocol to become the Maintainer Protocol for the entire organization
   - `PX` - @??? - Reboot the IPFS Specifications repo and create a coordinated effort to write and maintain the specifications
+  - `PX` - @??? - Convert our Contributing Guidelines and Team Management Tools and Practices into the InterPlanetary Community Handbook

 ## 2018 Q4